jakepoz/jakepoz.github.io/_posts/2025-04-01-agentic-horizons.markdown

 We will soon see models that utilize some of these strategies when they work on a task, and it will all boil down to densifying their reward signals.

-Models which can do this more efficiently will be more successful.
+Models which can do this better will be more successful.